South Africa deports 90 Nigerians - Nigeria Today

 South Africa deports 90 Nigerians

-The South African government on Friday deported 90 Nigerians for committing immigration-related offences.
+The South African government has deported 90 Nigerians for committing immigration-related offences.

-DSP Joseph Alabi, the spokesman of the Lagos Airport Police Command confirmed the development to the News Agency of Nigeria (NAN) in Lagos.
+The spokesman of the Lagos Airport Police Command, DSP Joseph Alabi, disclosed this on Friday.

-Alabi said the deportees, who are all men, landed at the Murtala Muhammed International Airport, Lagos at about 3.30pm.
+He said the deportees landed at the Murtala Muhammed International Airport, Lagos, at about 3.30 p.m.

-He said they were brought back to Nigeria aboard a South African Airways aircraft with registration number BBB712 from Johannesburg.
+He said the people were brought back to Nigeria aboard a South African Airways aircraft with registration number BBB712 from Johannesburg.

-“Some of them were alleged to have been living in the country without valid documents.
+“Some of them were alleged to be living in the country without valid documents.

 Do you something awesome to share with the world?
 Click here to share